p0nk0/DinoGame/README.md

 - User-triggered animatronic effects

 ## System Design
+The first puzzle involves guests scanning multiple RFID-embedded props with a custom-built "DNA Scanner".
+After scanning 3 unique items (or running out of time), the dinosaur animatronic growls, and the next puzzle begins.
+The second puzzle involves guests interacting with a custom-built circuit breaker box, using the dynamic wiring diagram on the screen to match an alarm code found within the attraction.
+Upon successful completion of this puzzle within the time limit, the alarm sounds, saving the guests from the dinosaur.
+If guests run out of time, the dinosaur roars, and the guests lose.
+Between parties, the screen displays a fake error screen to maintain guest immersion.

+For more information on the various Arduinos involved in the project, check out [the dinoArduinos repo](github.com/p0nk0/DinoArduinos)

 The core game logic was driven by a state machine with 14 states.
 Each state represents commands to visuals, sound, and hardware.
 Each transition represents a signal received by the Unity controller.
 ![FSM diagram 1](Images/FSM1.jpg)
 ![FSM diagram 2](Images/FSM2.jpg)

-The first puzzle involves guests scanning up to 5 different RFID-embedded props with a custom-built "DNA Scanner".
-After scanning 3 unique items (or running out of time), the dinosaur animatronic growls, and the next puzzle begins.
-The second puzzle involves guests interacting with a custom-built circuit breaker box, using the dynamic wiring diagram on the screen to match an alarm code found within the attraction.
-Upon successful completion of this puzzle within the time limit, the alarm sounds, saving the guests from the dinosaur.
-If guests run out of time, the dinosaur roars, and the guests lose.
-Between parties, the screen displays a fake error screen to maintain guest immersion.

 Here's a hardware map of the project, showing how various components interface with the Unity project.
 ![Hardware Map](Images/Map.jpg)

-For more information on the various Arduinos involved in the project, check out [the dinoArduinos repo](github.com/p0nk0/DinoArduinos)

 ## Setup
 - Use Unity 6000.0.40f1